commenthol/date-holidays-parser/docs/specification.md

 Rule: `<count> <weekday> (before|in) <month>`

+Where:
+- `<count>` 1st, 2nd, 3rd, 4th ...
+100th
+- `<weekday>` Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday

 "in" means the same day and after

 "before" means all days before but not the same day

 **Examples**:

-- `1st monday in February` is the Monday after February 1st or February 1st if this day is a Monday
+- `1st Monday in February` is the Monday after February 1st or February 1st if this day is a Monday
-- `monday before February` is the Monday before February 1st but can never be February 1st
+- `Monday before February` is the Monday before February 1st but can never be February 1st
-- `2nd sunday in May` is the 2nd Sunday in May
+- `2nd Sunday in May` is the 2nd Sunday in May
-- `4th thursday in November` is the 4th Thursday in November
+- `4th Thursday in November` is the 4th Thursday in November
-- `sunday before October` is the last Sunday in September
+- `Sunday before October` is the last Sunday in September

 ### Change to a different weekday from a changed fixed Date

 Rule: `<weekday> (after|before) <count> <weekday> (after|before) MM-DD`

+Where:
+- `<count>` 1st, 2nd, 3rd, 4th ...
+100th
+- `<weekday>` Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday

 **Examples**:

-- `friday after 4th thursday after 11-01` is the Friday after the 4th Thursday in November
+- `Friday after 4th Thursday after 11-01` is the Friday after the 4th Thursday in November
-- `saturday before 2nd sunday after 05-01` is the Saturday before the 2nd Sunday in May
+- `Saturday before 2nd Sunday after 05-01` is the Saturday before the 2nd Sunday in May

 ### Change to different weekday if date falls on a certain weekday

 Rule: `MM-DD if <weekday> then (next|previous) <weekday>`

+Where:
+- `<weekday>` Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday

 Holiday is moved if the rule matches, otherwise it stays on the date given.

 **Examples**:

-- `03-02 if sunday then next monday` if March 2nd is on a Sunday then holiday will be on next Monday, otherwise it is March 2nd
+- `03-02 if Sunday then next Monday` if March 2nd is on a Sunday then holiday will be on next Monday, otherwise it is March 2nd
-- `04-13 if friday then previous monday` if April 13th is on a Friday then holiday falls to previous Monday, on all other weekdays it is observed on April 13th.
+- `04-13 if Friday then previous Monday` if April 13th is on a Friday then holiday falls to previous Monday, on all other weekdays it is observed on April 13th.

 ### Substitute a holiday if date falls on a certain weekday

 Rule: `substitutes MM-DD if <weekday> then (next|previous) <weekday>`

+Where:
+- `<weekday>` Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday

 If `substitute: true` is given then the translated string from `names.yaml/names/substitutes` will be appended to the name.
 E.g. "Christmas" becomes "Christmas (substitute day)"